Self Study

 • Review how debt and equity securities should be accounted for under GAAP

-• Review the method used to estimate credit loses under ASU 2016-13
+• Review the method used to estimate credit losses under ASU 2016-13

-• Identify how a lessee recognizes a lease liability under the new lease standard
+• Recognize a permitted rate that can be used to compute a lease liability under the lease standard

 • Recall the general GAAP rule for management’s evaluation of going concern